mvysny/karibu-dsl/karibu-dsl/README.md

 }
 ```

-* For Vaadin 23 use `karibu-dsl-v23` instead (starting with Karibu-DSL 1.1.3).
-* For Vaadin 24 use `karibu-dsl-v24` instead (starting with Karibu-DSL 2.0.0).

-> Note: obtain the newest version from the latest tag name above
+> Note: obtain the newest version from the latest tag name above.
+See the Compatibility Chart for version compatible with your Vaadin version

 Maven: Karibu-DSL is in Maven-Central, just add Karibu-DSL to your project as a dependency: